The Three Musketeers (2011 film): Plot

 In London, Milady tells Buckingham the musketeers have arrived to take revenge on him and exposes to him all their tendencies in battle.
 D'Artagnan is captured, but he is in fact acting as a decoy following the plan Milady would have expected the Musketeers to follow, allowing his associates to hijack Buckingham's airship and rescue him.
 Milady's getaway coachman reveals himself as the musketeers' manservant Planchet and delivers her to his masters, who retrieve the necklace from her.
-Athos prepares to execute Milady for her treachery, but she leaps off the airship, seemingly dying on her own terms.
+Athos prepares to execute Milady for her treachery but is hesitant, and she leaps off the airship, seemingly dying on her own terms.

 The musketeers depart back to Paris, only to be intercepted by Rochefort in a much larger airship, for Milady had given Richelieu copies of da Vinci's blueprints.
-Rochefort offers to exchange Constance for the necklace, but captures d'Artagnan and mounts an assault as soon as he retrieves the jewels.
+Rochefort offers to exchange Constance for the necklace, but captures D'Artagnan and mounts an assault as soon as he retrieves the jewels.
 His superior airship has the upper hand and severely damages the opposing vessel, but the musketeers use the clouds to rally and counterattack.
 The fight ends when both ships ram each other, crashing onto Notre Dame.
-On the roof, d'Artagnan challenges and ultimately kills Rochefort, recovering the necklace in the process.
+On the roof, D'Artagnan challenges and ultimately kills Rochefort, recovering the necklace in the process.
 Constance is sent ahead to quietly return the necklace to Queen Anne.
-The musketeers arrive at the ball and, for the sake of King Louis and his people, lie by claiming that Rochefort tried to sabotage an airship that Richelieu built for them, and that they executed him for his treason on Richelieu's permission.
-To convince the king, Athos presents Milady's authorisation, which the former accepts.
+The musketeers arrive at the ball and, for the sake of King Louis and his people, lie by claiming that Rochefort tried to sabotage an airship that Richelieu built for them and that they executed him for his treason on Richelieu's permission.
+To convince the king, Athos presents Milady's authorization, which the former accepts.
 Richelieu, satisfied, offers the musketeers a place in his guards, but they refuse, and Richelieu vows revenge.

-Meanwhile, Milady is found alive in the English Channel by Buckingham, who declares his intention to exact revenge.
-The camera then pulls back to show him advancing towards France with a massive fleet of battleships and airships.
+Meanwhile, Milady is found alive in the English Channel by Buckingham, who declares his intention to exact revenge as they advance towards France with a massive fleet of battleships and airships.